PierreSenellart/provsql/doc/source/dev/query-rewriting.rst

 - **Difference**: :cfunc:`transform_except_into_join` rewrites the
   internal node ``A EXCEPT ALL B`` as a ``LEFT JOIN`` with a ``provenance_monus`` (⊖) gate, plus a filter removing zero-provenance tuples.
+Beforehand, ``group_set_difference_right_arm`` wraps the right operand in a ``GROUP BY`` on all its columns, so that a left tuple meets a single right row whose token is the ⊕ of the equal right tuples: α ⊖ ⊕β, and not one ⊖ per matching right tuple.
 This node is the multiset difference of the algebra (each left tuple loses the ⊕ of the equal right tuples, the ``NOT IN`` reading), which is *not* SQL's ``EXCEPT ALL``: the rows differ as soon as the left operand has duplicates.
 It only arises